How to Hire an Offshore Web Development Team for Your Project

 - Frontend engineer (or full-stack)

 - QA engineer

-The more complex the application is, the more specialists it takes to design, develop and support the system (e.g. DevOps, data engineers, etc. for data-heavy web systems).
-Hiring a full-stack in-house team can be a real challenge for a company, especially without a relevant recruiting process and experience in place.
+The more complex the application is, the more specialists you will need to design, develop and support the system (e.g., DevOps and data engineers for cloud-based data-heavy web systems).
+Hiring a full-stack tech team can be a real challenge, especially if you don’t have a relevant IT recruiting process and experts in the company.

 Hire top-tier engineers

-Offshoring and nearshoring are great solutions to the increasing global tech skills shortage.
-Poland alone has more than 550k highly qualified tech specialists, making it one of the most attractive nearshore web development locations for Nordic and DACH markets.
-Here you will find quick and cost-effective solutions to your tech needs, whether you are hiring a cross-functional team or ramping up your backend team and looking for a reliable Node.js development company to access top-tier talent.
+Offshoring is a great solution to the increasing global tech skills shortage.
+Poland alone has more than 400k highly qualified tech specialists, making it one of the most attractive outsourcing locations for the US and Canada.
+Here you will find quick and cost-effective solutions to your tech needs, whether you are hiring a cross-functional team or ramping up your dev resources and looking for top-tier talent at reasonable costs.

 Onboard unique specialists

 What if you can’t find the right people for the job in your region?
 The offshoring approach gives you access to a wide choice of vendors from different locations.
 So you get a bigger chance to find specialists with unique domain, tech and business expertise if you search globally vs. locally.

 Looking for an experienced offshore web development team to help you deliver your system without draining your budget?LET'S TALK

 As you can see, offshoring is a viable outsourcing strategy.
 It brings various benefits from maximized savings due to lower rates to extended access to engineering talent from around the globe.
 However, hiring an offshore software development team can pose certain challenges, such as communication friction caused by significant differences in time zones or other specifics.